 Are cats color blind?

 For humans and cats alike, the retina of the eye contains cones and rods.
 These are two photoreceptor cells that impact how you or your pet sees the world.
-Cones make it possible for the brain to register bright lights and color, whereas rods are the reason why we have the ability to detect movement and see objects in dim lighting.
+Cones make it possible for the brain to register colors and provide the sharpness, or visual acuity, through which cats are able to evaluate both distance and speed effectively: this contributes to cats’ excellent hunting ability.
+Whereas rods are the reason why we have the ability to see in dim lighting.
+Have you ever heard that cats can see in the dark?
+Well, that’s a myth—they cannot see in the dark, but cats can see 6 times better in dim light than people.
+Despite all of the research and scientific advances, the truth is that it is uncertain whether cats can see colors.
+Here we will discuss what is generally accepted as truth in regard to cat vision.

 So, do cats see color or are cats color blind?
 It turns out that cats are not color blind.
-They can see color, just not as vividly as their human companions.
+They can see color, just not as vividly as their human companions, and with some pretty specific limitations on what colors are available for their appreciation.

 What colors can cats see best?

-While their world isn’t entirely black and white, it is dimmer in color than the world humans see.
+While their world isn’t entirely black and white, it is dimmer in color than the world humans see due to the lesser amount of cones to perceive the spectrum of vivid colors.

 How far can cats see?

-Cats are nearsighted.
-While most people are able to see up to 200 feet away, cats can only see up to 20 feet in front of them.
+Determining how far cats can see ties into visual acuity.
+A “normal” human has a visual acuity of 20/20: this means that said person can see what an average individual can see when they are standing 20 feet away.
+Applying this to felines, the average cat is between 20/100 and 20/200.
+How does this translate?
+Succinctly, cats are nearsighted.
+While most people are able to see 100 to 200 feet away, cats can only see up to 20 feet in front of them.
 This contributes to their instinctual predatory style of ambushing—which is why cats are so adept at pouncing on their prey (even if said “prey” is a cat toy!).

 Do cats have night vision?

-Cats outperform humans with their ability to see in the dark.
-As mentioned above, rods make it possible for us to make out objects in dim lighting.
+As previously stated, cats easily outperform humans with their ability to see in poorly lit situations.
+Remember, rods make it possible for us to make out objects in dim lighting.
 Cats have up to 8 times more rods than people.
 This alone allows your cat to detect motion more accurately in the dark and see better when the lighting is dim.

 But their ability to see in the dark doesn’t stop there.
-Your cat has something called tapetum lucidum, which is a thin, reflective layer found behind the retina.
-Tapetum lucidum reflects light outward, which creates better vision in dim settings.
+Additionally, cats also have a thin reflective layer called the tapetum lucidum, found behind the retina, that serves to magnify incoming light.
+It is also the bright greenish glint that you see when you look at your cat's eyes in the dark.
+The tapetum lucidum reflects light outward, which creates better vision in dim settings.
+While this unique feature has little benefit to them in the light, it is extremely helpful at night.
 So, can cats see in total darkness?
 No, but they require only a small fraction of the amount of light that humans need to see.

 How can I support my cat’s vision?

 Both indoors and outdoors, your cat depends on their vision to survive and lead an enriched life.
-Your indoor cat might not have to hunt for food for survival, but they will still need to navigate their surroundings.
+Your indoor cat might not have to hunt for food to survive, but they will still need to navigate their surroundings.

 Cats with vision impairments are typically easily startled, but who can blame them?
 Keeping your cat's eyesight stimulated while ensuring they have a healthy, balanced meal selection is a great way to support your cat's vision.